 - Determine the value of professional growth and development and to conduct themselves in a professional manner.

 View the Radiologic Technology Information Packet (pdf) FAQs Attend an Information Session Clinical Education Sites 2023-2025 Radiologic Technology Handbook (PDF)2022-2024 Radiologic Technology Handbook (PDF) PrEGnancy Policy Mission, Goals and Student Learning Outcomes Program Effectiveness Measures

 How to Apply to Radiologic Technology

-The associate degree radiology program has a two-step application process:
+The associate degree radiology program has a Three-step application process:

 - Apply online to Kent State University.
 Select the Salem campus and choose the Radiologic Technology major.

-Note: Admission into the professional radiologic technology sequence is highly competitive and is not guaranteed.
+Note: Admission into the radiologic technology program is highly competitive and is not guaranteed.